 Best Overall: The Joy of Mixology

-Day, who first read the book as a 22-year-old barback, adds, "It showed me that cocktails could be more than just getting tipsy—that there was thought, history, and most importantly, people behind each and everyone.”
-He continues, “It contributed massively to my deep-dive into the industry and was, without question, a foundation of inspiration for ‘Cocktail Codex.’”
+Day, who first read the book as a 22-year-old barback, adds, "It contributed massively to my deep dive into the industry and was, without question, a foundation of inspiration for ‘Cocktail Codex.’”

 Best for Beginners: The Drunken Botanist

 For those wondering where your booze comes from, “The Drunken Botanist” explains how spirits are made, from grain to glass, raw material to final spirit.
-Stewart tackles distilling methods, going into gardening, botany, economy, and even crop practices.
-It’s part biology, part history, part mixology—she weaves readers through each spirit in an easy, humorous writing style, breaking up stories with simple, accessible cocktail recipes.
+Stewart tackles distilling methods, going into gardening, botany, economy and even crop practices.
+It’s part biology, part history and part mixology: She weaves readers through each spirit with an easy, humorous writing style, breaking up stories with simple and accessible cocktail recipes.

 Best History: Imbibe!

-When asked what his go-to book is, Justin Lavenue, owner of The Roosevelt Room, one of Austin’s top cocktail bars, highly recommends “Imbibe!” by David Wondrich.
-“Dave has an encyclopedic knowledge of the history of cocktails and spirits, and his book is a great resource for readers to discover the origins of many of the beverages we know and love today.”
+We asked Justin Lavenue, owner of The Roosevelt Room, one of Austin’s top cocktail bars, his go-to cocktail book.
+His glowing recommendation: “Imbibe!” by David Wondrich.
+"His book is a great resource for readers to discover the origins of many of the beverages we know and love today,” Lavenue says.

 The first version, published in 2007, received a James Beard Award for its rich dive into the life and work of Jerry Thomas, a bartender credited with popularizing cocktails in the mid-1800s.
-Wondrich, a writer and cocktail historian, recently updated and repackaged the book, adding new historical findings and expanding the recipe section for today’s bartender.
+Wondrich, a writer and cocktail historian, recently updated and repackaged the book; it now has new historical findings and an expanded recipe section.

-“I always say that, in order to truly appreciate the current state of the cocktail industry and the craft of bartending, you have to know how far we've come,” adds Lavenue.
-“This book will give you a great foundational knowledge from which to build on and will make every cocktail book you read afterward, easier to understand in the grand scheme of things.”
+Lavenue adds, “This book will give you a great foundational knowledge from which to build on and will make every cocktail book you read afterward easier to understand.”

-One of the newest additions to the cocktail book landscape is “Cocktail Codex,” penned by Alex Day, Nick Fauchald, and David Kaplan of the Death & Co family. “‘Cocktail Codex’ is an essential book,” promises Ari Daskauskas, Nitecap’s head bartender.
-“It is useful for bartenders (and cocktail enthusiasts) of all levels, whether you’re just starting out or have been behind the bar for years.”
+One of the newest additions to the cocktail book landscape is “Cocktail Codex,” penned by Alex Day, Nick Fauchald, and David Kaplan of the Death & Co family.
+Ari Daskauskas, Nitecap’s head bartender, swears by how essential the book is "for bartenders (and cocktail enthusiasts) of all levels, whether you’re just starting out or have been behind the bar for years.”

-The textbook-like guide lays out six easy templates for creating cocktails, including the old-fashioned, martini, daiquiri, sidecar, whiskey highball, and flip.
-All in all, this book is a staple for Daskauskas’ creative process.
-“It is my number one resource when we’re developing our menus at Nitecap,” he says.
+The textbook-like guide lays out six easy templates for creating cocktails, including the Old Fashioned, Martini, Daiquiri, Sidecar, Whiskey Highball and Flip.
+This book is a staple for Daskauskas’ creative process.
+“It is my No. 1 resource when we’re developing our menus,” he says.
 “The templates provided in the book help me put my ideas into an executable format.”

 Best for Bar Owners: Meehan's Bartender Manual

-The spirit section runs through all styles of liquors and liqueurs, including how they are distilled, where they are found, and common label terminology.
-The cocktail section guides readers through the origin of each classic cocktail, the logic behind it, and a standard recipe for each (with 100 recipes total, including Meehan’s favorite riffs).
+The spirit section runs through all styles of liquors and liqueurs, including how they are distilled and where they are found.
+The cocktail section guides readers through the origin of each classic cocktail, the logic behind it and 100 standard recipes (including Meehan’s favorite riffs).

 Best for Home: The Craft of the Cocktail

-This book kicks off with the history of spirits and how they’re made.
-He also covers the essentials of a well-stocked bar, choosing the right tools and ingredients, mastering key techniques, the development of the mixed drink, and the community of cocktail culture.
+This book kicks off with a history of spirits and how they’re made.
+He also covers the essentials of a well-stocked bar, mastering key techniques, the community of cocktail culture and more.
 Still, “The Craft of the Cocktail” offers far more than just cocktail information.
-It also takes on a 360-degree view of the industry, filled with anecdotes and charming tales of industry personalities every bartender should know.
+It also takes a 360-degree view of the industry, filled with charming tales of industry personalities every bartender should know.

 Best for Gifting: The Aviary Cocktail Book

-From the team behind high-concept cocktail bar The Aviary, the beverage-focused little sister of three Michelin-starred Alinea, comes 440 glossy pages of recipes and techniques.
-This isn’t a book to stash behind your bar: measuring 12 x 10 x 2 inches and weighing 8 pounds, the book’s gorgeous design deserves a spot on your coffee table (and makes an excellent gift for cocktail aficionados).
+These 440 glossy pages of recipes and techniques come from the team behind the high-concept cocktail bar The Aviary, the drink-focused little sister of three Michelin-starred Alinea.
+The 8-pound book’s gorgeous design deserves a spot on your coffee table (and makes an excellent gift for cocktail aficionados).

-Flip each page and find full-page color photographs, balanced with insights from Grant Achatz, the acclaimed chef behind The Aviary and Alinea, words from co-owner Nick Kokonas, and recipes from Beverage Director Micah Melton.
-Though, keep in mind that this book is more of a showpiece than a usable recipe book unless you have access to the modern and molecular technology of a modern cocktail bar.
+Each page features full-page color photographs balanced with insights from Grant Achatz, the acclaimed chef behind The Aviary and Alinea, as well as words from co-owner Nick Kokonas and recipes from beverage director Micah Melton.
+Keep in mind, though, that this book is more of a showpiece than a typical recipe book.

 Best Classic: The Savoy Cocktail Book

-Craddock’s recipes are largely considered the gold standard for today’s cocktails—Gaz Regan once dubbed them “the 20th century’s most important tome of its kind.”
-In “The Savoy Cocktail Book,” Craddock documents hundreds of recipes for punches, fizzes, martinis, and beyond.
+Gaz Regan once dubbed this cocktail book “the 20th century’s most important tome of its kind.”
+In it, Craddock documents hundreds of recipes for punches, fizzes, martinis and beyond.
 Many of these recipes still grace today’s best cocktail menus.

-This 2013 reproduction is a facsimile of the 1930s original and still captures the mood of the era.
-The book is filled with full-color illustrations of Art Deco cocktails and 1920s imbibers smoking, drinking, eating, and dancing in the famed bar.
-Even the language is of the times—at one point, Craddock declares the Corpse Reviver No. 1 to “be taken before 11 a.m., or whenever steam and energy are needed.”
+This 2013 reproduction is a facsimile of the 1930s original and captures the mood of the era.
+The book is filled with full-color illustrations of Art Deco cocktails and 1920s patrons of the famed bar.

 Best for Creatives: Liquid Intelligence